dacurry-tns/deploying-apereo-cas/pages/building/server/ldap/resolution-release/update-the-service-registry.md

 https://casdev-master.newschool.edu/secured-by-cas
 ```

-This service definition uses a `description` property instead of a comment to describe the service; this way the definition will appear in the [service management webapp][building_svcmgmt_overview].
+This service definition uses a `description` property instead of a comment to describe the service; this way the definition will appear in the [services management webapp][building_svcmgmt_overview].

 The `evaluationOrder` has been given a value lower than that of the wildcard definition, so this definition will be matched first.